It’s simple –

 A FOOD NON-PROFIT ORGANIZATION

-ChefLucasFood is a non-profit 501(c)(3) organization founded in Minnesota during the fall of 2015.
-We exist because our founder, Lucas Hobbs exercised a selfless wish – to use food trucks to communicate his appreciation to the community that supported him during his battle with cancer.
+ChefLucasFood is a non-profit 501(c)(3) organization founded in Minnesota by the Hobbs family during the fall of 2015 after 12-year-old Lucas Hobbs exercised a selfless wish – to use food trucks to communicate his appreciation to the community that supported him during his battle with cancer.
 Today, through food industry partnerships, we host a broad range of charitable food truck events to benefit service organizations and serve the needs of families battling pediatric cancer by providing meals at no cost.
 Moreover, we specialize in supporting food inspired events of nonprofit organizations that serve cancer/medical related causes.
 This is all made possible by the generous donations of individuals and our sponsors.
 To learn more about contributing, visit our Support Chef Lucas Food page.

 Our singular mission is to